electrumsv/electrumsv-sdk/electrumsv-server/README.rst

 intended to run against mainnet, testnet or scaling testnet.
 It should be run against regtest only.

-Exposes APIs:
+Exposed APIs:

-- REST-based for web-based calls.
-- Websocket-based for web-based RPC.
+- BIP270 merchant payment server.

 Planned Work
 ============

-- Add a simple initial web-based API.
+- Merchant API server.